webiny/webiny-examples/page-builder/pages-as-modals/README.md

 ![Pages as Modal Content Example](./screenshot.png)

 For this example, the modal will always be shown, with the same page content in it.
-Naturally, in a real world scenario, this can be implemented in a more robust fashion.
+Naturally, in a real world scenario, this can be implemented in a more robust fashion (for example only show a modal on a first visit, or once a user has scrolled to a specific portion of a page).

 In order to accomplish this, we've performed the following steps.